Code-Institute-Submissions/denisklopotan-nutrition-calculator_AugResub/README.md

 - Make code that can take input for 'n' number of articles.
 Which means calculating more than just 2 inputs.
 - After second input provide option to continue adding articles or calculate current inputs.
+- Extend functionality to be able to input decimal numbers too.
 - Make it able to restart calculator from terminal, not just with mockup button.
 - Possibility for an mobile app.